-The absence of education is the polar opposite: it drains our society of hope, opportunity, civic engagement and economic growth.
-It creates a downward spiral of poverty, dependence, ill-health, alienation, and crime.
+A society with low levels of educational attainment is the polar opposite of one with high levels of educational attainment.
+Lack of education drains our society of hope, opportunity, civic engagement, and economic growth.
+It creates a downward spiral of poverty, independence, ill health, alienation, and crime.